 Selection criteria

-The interview will be held on the topic of the selected dissertation.
-The interview will be evaluated on the basis of the applicant's scientific competence, motivation in choosing the dissertation topic, theoretical background and initial methodological skills.
+The interview will be held on the topic chosen for the dissertation.
+The interview will be evaluated on the basis of the applicant's research competence, motivation in choosing the dissertation topic, theoretical background and initial methodological skills.

-Applicants' scientific experience is assessed on the basis of their published scientific work and participation in international scientific conferences.
+Applicants' research experience is assessed on the basis of their published research work and participation at international research conferences.
 Points are awarded for:

-- 0,25 points for participation in international scientific conferences with an oral or poster presentation (regardless of the number of conferences);
+- 0.25 points for participation at international research conferences with an oral or poster presentation (regardless of the number of conferences);

-- 0,5 points for publishing scientific articles in peer-reviewed journals (regardless of the number of articles) without a citation index (IF)
+- 0.5 points for publishing research articles in peer-reviewed journals (regardless of the number of articles) without a citation index (IF);

-- 1 point for each scientific article published in a peer-reviewed journal with an IF, 1 point.
+- 1 point for each research article published in a peer-reviewed journal with an IF.

 Composition of the competition points